Build page

 The following keyboard shortcuts are currently available:

-• j: Follow build (for in-progress builds, only on canvas view).
+• j: Follow the build (for in-progress builds, and only available in the Canvas view).

-• g: Toggle collapse groups (early experiment only).
+• g: Toggle between collapsing and expanding groups (experimental only).

 Tips for large builds